teo-tsirpanis/exponential-idle-guides/src/view/guides/ct.md

 ---
 title: "Custom Theories"
-subtitle: "The World of Creativity"
+subtitle: "Community Driven Game Content"
 description: "Our guide of strategies for each Custom Theory."
 author: "LE★Baldy and Snaeky"
 contributors: "the Amazing Community"